salesforce/demo-scv-connector/README.md

 - OVERRIDE_VOICECALLID (Optional): If you want to bypass scrt2 to create a voiceCall, pass a voiceCallId, i.e. 0LQxx0000004CIiGAM

 - PRIVATE_KEY: If you have generated your own private/public key pair then replace the private key at /src/server/private.key

+Open webpack.config.js and configure the local host web server URL.

+- Default value for `devServer.host` is `0.0.0.0`, it allows your server to be accessible externally, you can use `https://127.0.0.1:8080` as the adapter URL without any change in local development, DO NOT use `https://localhost:8080` as it will give CORS error.
+If you want to configure to use your own specific URL please see details in [the webpack documents](https://webpack.js.org/configuration/dev-server/#devserverhost)

+SSL certificate for local HTTPS development

+- HTTPS is enabled by default in webpack.config.js, if you don't have a SSL certificate in your local server, you will see a warning page in browser with message "Your connection is not private", and you can choose to preceed to your web server URL.

+- To avoid the warning message from the browser, you can setup a self-signed SSL certificate for you local web server.

 ### Launch application